-INITIAL S INAXIS
+INITIAL S Inaxis

 .

-Range of neutralization screws designed for the treatment of metacarpal fractures.
+Neutralization screw range designed for the treatment of metacarpal fractures.

 The implants in the Stand-Alone Screws range are intended for the fixation of fractures, osteotomies, and bone arthrodeses in adults, and are appropriately sized for the device.